jovandeginste/system_backup_daemon/readme.md

 ### Linux
 This is fairly straight forward.
-Make sure the user running the backup script can ssh directly to your host without password prompt (preferably as root) and run the rsync binary there.
+Make sure the user running the backup script can ssh directly to your host without password prompt (preferably as root) and run the rsync binary there - learn about SSH public/private keys.

 Sample configuration (partial):
 ```yaml